-When I walked into the NAC to see Hadestown, I knew almost nothing about it.
+When I walked into the theatres to see Hadestown, I knew almost nothing about it.
 Two hours later, I left feeling both enchanted and confused, in the best way.
-This wasn’t your average musical.
-It was moody, metaphorical, and laced with meaning I couldn’t stop thinking about.
+This isn’t your average musical.
+It’s moody, metaphorical, and laced with meaning I couldn’t stop thinking about.
 So I did what any woman with a Wi-Fi connection and questions would do: I unpacked it.

 What is the story of Hadestown?